Friday, July 06, 2018

 ***/ Amazon Image - A+

-Strange characters come and go in this oft confusing but beautifully-shot little mystery, topping each other's reveals with complex machinations so over-the-top the film becomes like every old dark house mystery from the 30s pureed together with Scooby Doo and Wilkie Collins frosting, all while still being packed with wuxia swordplay.
-Even if that sounds irritating, the green and red colors glow so valiantly that Bava fans should once again rejoice; as with Bat, director Chu Yuan keeps the atmosphere irresistible, with fog machines and colored gel lights filling each corner of the frame with delightfully spooky ambience as characters prowl abandoned houses and rainy verandas filled to the brim with period art direction.
-A mysterious man in a blazing, memorably intense red cloak and lizard skin face keeps carting a coffin around with a talking wooden effigy of swordsman Lung Fei's fiancee inside.
-Wait, didn't he just say goodbye to her in the previous scene?
-Lung investigates an abandoned house where the coffin maybe went; the indefatigable Derek Yee, as a detective swordsman swept up in an multigenerational mystery, skulks and leaps through windows.
-Seems there is an ancient curse on the pond/river/lake thing in the back yard; a black lizard demon may have sired a son to a married woman, which led to the wife and son disappearing into the mist.
-A mysterious woman in white appears, utters dire pronouncements, disappears and then reappears once they come to pass.
+Strange characters come and go in this oft confusing but beautifully-shot little mystery, topping each other's reveals with complex machinations so over-the-top the story becomes like every old dark house mystery from the 30s pureed together with Scooby Doo and Wilkie Collins frosting, all while still being packed with wuxia swordplay.
+Even if that sounds irritating, the green and red colors glow so valiantly in the swirling Chu Yuan mist that fans of Bava-style spooky atmosphere can't help but rejoice to see.
+Colored gel lights fill each corner of the frame with delightfully spooky ambience as characters prowl abandoned houses and rainy verandas filled to the brim with exotic period decor.

-It may not make sense even after many viewings but who cares when, under director Chu Yuan's painterly direction, the fog swirls, the glowing greens bedazzle the eye, an electric lizard zips around, women become wooden statues (and vice versa) and people are buried alive inside their own wooden effigies?
-There are also enough secret panels, clever disguises, and byzantine inter-family paranoia to fill up a dozen old dark house movies.
-Just do like Kim Newman tells you in his Mark of the Vampire DVD commentary: soak in the ample atmosphere and savor the horror elements and don't let the Scooby Doo denouement sour it.
-This is a beautiful piece of deep colored Shaw Brothers Wuxia spookiness, glowing in perfect HD.
+It may not make sense even after many viewings (PS - it does after the third viewing) but who cares when, under director Chu Yuan's painterly direction, the electric emerald green filter through the fog and clash brilliantly against the deep red of the bad guy's lipstick.
+A giant lizard flies out of the lake; people are buried alive inside their own wooden effigies; secret panel doors come flying off; true identity shielding and byzantine inter-family paranoia flows through like a river of distilled old dark house movie square up reels.
+Why try to cross it when you can swim in it instead?
+Do like Kim Newman tells you in his Mark of the Vampire DVD commentary: soak in the ample atmosphere and savor the horror elements and don't let the Scooby Doo denouement sour the supernatural charge offered by this beautiful piece of deep colored Shaw Brothers wuxia spookiness, now all a-glow in perfect HD.

 3. FULL MOON SCIMITAR